keerthanakn31/LIC-2/Experiment 3.md

  **Procedure**<br/>

  Step 1 : DC Analysis:
+1.Connect the circuit as per the circuit diagram
- 1. Fix the appropriate Q point
+2.Fix the appropriate Q point,set the Rd and Rss value to operate in saturation
- 2. Increase Vicm to 1V and observe Vocm,Vp
+3. set the length as 180n and vary the width untill we get required vout 4.Increase Vicm to 1V and observe Vocm,Vp
- 3. Calculate input swign and output swign
+5.Calculate input swign and output swign
- 4. Gain Equation using smallsignal modle
+6.Gain Equation using smallsignal modle

 Step 2 : Transient Analysis:
 1. Apply Vinp-pmax and verify the output, calculate gain if the output is linear
+2. In transient analysis there should be 180 degree phase shift

 Step 3 : AC Analysis:
 1. Find the 3-db BW